filodb/FiloDB/README.md

 Some options must be configured before starting the Spark Shell or Spark application.
 There are two methods:

 1. Modify the `application.conf` and rebuild, or repackage a new configuration.
 2. Override the built in defaults by setting SparkConf configuration values, preceding the filo settings with `spark.filodb`.
-For example, to change the keyspace, pass `--conf spark.filodb.cassandra.keyspace=mykeyspace` to Spark Shell/Submit.
+For example, to change the default keyspace, pass `--conf spark.filodb.cassandra.keyspace=mykeyspace` to Spark Shell/Submit.
 To use the fast in-memory column store instead of Cassandra, pass `--conf spark.filodb.store=in-memory`.
 3. It might be easier to pass in an entire configuration file to FiloDB.
 Pass the java option `-Dconfig.file=/path/to/my-filodb.conf`, for example using `--java-driver-options`.

+Note that if Cassandra is kept as the default column store, the keyspace can be changed on each transaction by specifying the `database` option in the data source API, or the database parameter in the Scala API.

 ### Spark Data Source API Example (spark-shell)